Updated on 8/29/2023

-The 2023 tax season is quickly approaching which means tax preparation services have a lot to do (and to think about) before April 15.
+The 2023 tax season is quickly approaching which means tax preparation services have a lot to do (and to think about) before the tax deadline.
 In particular – do you have the right documents?
 Are your clients responding to your calls and emails?
 Are you protecting your clients from a potential scam?
 Branding your calls and stopping scammers from coming after customers should be a top priority for you this tax season.

 But just like every year before, January through May is prime time for scammers and spoofers to go after unsuspecting victims and steal their personal information.